NabeelGhalib/cyclistic-case-study/README.md

 ### Analyze
 ---

-- Finding total number of casual and member users and their minimum ride_length, maximum ride_length and average ride_length.
+1. Finding total trips of casual and member users and their minimum ride_length, maximum ride_length and average ride_length.

 ```sql